You’ve likely seen photos of them on social media, or maybe even seen a couple in-person: the now-iconic Cleveland script signs.

 I feel like the Edgewater script sign is the most-photographed one.
 Which makes sense, considering its location overlooking Edgewater Park Beach and the Cleveland skyline.
 This sign is at the far western end of Edgewater Park, and makes a great backdrop for all sorts of photos.

-Where to park: There’s free parking in two different lots near this location.
+Where to park: There’s free parking in two different lots near this location (including one literally right across the street).
 There’s also free parking at the other end of Edgewater Park.

 Other things to do nearby: If the weather’s nice, you can stroll over to Edgewater Park Beach, where there’s a place to grab snacks and drinks (including alcoholic ones).
 Not far away are also the Detroit-Shoreway and Gordon Square neighborhoods.
-Both of these have cool street art and some great restaurants (I personally really like Happy Dog, Toast, Banter, and Sweet Moses).
+Both of these have cool street art and some great restaurants.

 3. The Foundry sign